hihiz20/nova-american-diet/README.md

 **Ingredients and Consumer Awareness**
 - What are the most occurring ingredients in NOVA 3 and NOVA 4 classification that contributes these types of illness?
-- What ingredients in NOVA 3 and NOVA 4 contribute to health risks that are found in popular food category when consumed frequently?
+- What popular food catetgory in NOVA 3 and NOVA 4 contribute to health risks based on the ingredients when consumed frequently?
 - How many products list sugar (in any form - sucrose, corn syrup, dextrose, fructose, etc.) as one of the top 10 ingredients?